oktetlabs/styleguides/cguide.md

 Post-object member descriptions may be either sentences or nominal phrases, i.e. either starting with an upper case and ending with a dot or starting with a lower case and ending with no dot.
-The second form is preferrable.
+The second form is preferable.

 ### `struct` formatting